sanjay-murmu-au9/interviewPreparation-2025/README.md

 // sessionStorage:- store data only for a session once tab closed delete;
 // cookies: - small data stored with expiration with HTTP requests;

+# bodyParser:- Its a npm packages Its responsible for parsing incoming bodies  in a middleware before you handle it; handle for form submition;

 ############################################## NODE JS ################################
 # Nodejs